-Under Roman rule, Athens was given the status of a free city because of its global admired since classical period schools, and many Emperors visited Athens.
+Under Roman rule, Athens was given the status of a free city because of its classical period schools, and many Emperors visited Athens.
 Roman agora is still there today, after excavations of the American Archaeological school of Athens.

 Roman agora monuments’ history